codyjgreen/DSA/README.md

-# DSA
+# Data Structures & Algorithms

+This is a complement to the post work material and should be used as such, listed here are a collection of additonal readings and questions to further your learning of Data Sturctures and Algorithms.

+These resources are widely available online and have been collected here to make it easier to study and to help narrow down what you should start working on.

+There are over 100 questions in this [List](https://leetcode.com/list/5r99deem) for you to practice

+## Whiteboarding Workshop
-In this Whiteboarding Workshop Lead Instructor Ix Procopios will take you through the best practices for preparing for a technical interview with tips for both remote and in person interviews.
+In this Whiteboarding Workshop you will learn the best practices for preparing for a technical interview with tips for both remote and in person interviews.

 By the end of the workshop you will understand:
 - What to expect in a Whiteboard interview?